 - 1. Current sensors in all motor control panels. - 2.
-Electrical breakers to prevent voltage surges and spikes from reaching electrical system. - 3.
-Electrical lockout on main electrical enclosure. - 4.
+Thermal sensors in all motors and motor controls. - 3.
+Electrical breakers to prevent voltage surges and spikes from reaching electrical system. - 4.
+Electrical lockout on main electrical enclosure. - 5.
 E-Stop that shuts down all operational systems in an event of an emergency.